Mayoralty of Thomas Menino: Gay rights

 By the time he was elected mayor in 1993, Menino had already taken the public position of supporting that gay and lesbian couples be allowed to act as foster parents.

 At the time of his 1993 mayoral campaign, Menino took a position supporting an existing municipal executive order which allowed city employees sick leave or bereavement time in instances in which a domestic partner or other household member has taken ill or died.

 In 1998, Menino signed an executive order allowing domestic partners and dependents of gay, lesbian, and unmarried municipal employees to receive health benefits from the city.
 He was among the first mayors in the United States to extend such benefits to same-sex partners of municipal employees.

 Menino came out in support of same-sex marriage in 2003.

-At one point, Menino refused to partake in the South Boston St. Patrick's Day parade due to their exclusion of gays.
+From 1995 onwards, Menino refused to partake in the South Boston St. Patrick's Day parade due to their exclusion of LGBTQ groups and displays.

 In 2012, Menino headed the Mayors for Freedom to Marry effort.

 On July 19, 2012, Mayor Menino stated that he would work to prevent Chick-fil-A from opening restaurants within Boston, especially near the Freedom Trail, citing their opposition to same-sex marriage and what he called Boston's status as "a leader when it comes to social justice and opportunities for all."
 The next day, Menino sent a letter to Chick-fil-A president Dan Cathy.
 Menino urged the company to "back out of your plans to locate in Boston" because of his stance on gay marriage.
 Gay rights supporters applauded the mayor's support of gay marriage rights, while First Amendment advocates decried the potential for abuse of office to infringe on free speech rights.
 Menino later stated that he knew there was little he could do as mayor to prevent them from opening restaurants and that he was stating his personal opinion.
 He maintained that they were not welcome in the city, however.
 Boston Herald columnist Michael Graham called Menino's stance nonsensical, in light of Menino's previous friendly relations with the Islamic Society of Boston, which at one point listed among its "spiritual guides" Yusuf al-Qaradawi, who has called for homosexuals to be put to death.